EKarton/Sharded-Google-Photos/README.md

 It works like this:

 1. Let's say you have three Google Accounts.
+Create an OAuth2 to interact with Google Photos and Google Drive.

 2. Install `libmagic`